Muthenya/DearChild/DEAR CHILD.md

 Enjoy the process, enjoy the time and enjoy the journey.

 Dear Child,
-Have you ever laid down your crown to serve God.
+Have you ever laid down your crown to serve God?

 Dear Child,
 Humility is when you have a choice.
 (A choice not a situation).